mounirikine/mounirikine/README.md

 <h1 align="center">Hi 👋, I'm Mounir</h1>
-<h3 align="center">A passionate frontend devI'm a Full Stack developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Javascript, ReactJS, Laravel, and Firebase.eloper from India</h3>
+<h3 align="center">Passionate Front End Developer I'm a Full Stack Developer passionate about creating technology to uplift people and help new developers find the right path.
+Some of the technologies I enjoy working with include Javascript, ReactJS, Laravel, and Firebase.eloper from Morocco</h3>

 - 🔭 I’m currently working on [Triger Project](https://trigger-ten.vercel.app)